jakeshepherd/Club-Foot-App/README.md

 ## Artisan commands
 `php artisan migrate:fresh`

-T
-o perform a complete migration of the database
+To perform a complete migration of the database

 `php artisan serve`